i-dubits/dataset-gen/README.md

 # dataset-gen

-Scripts and training routines for the generation of the fruit dataset
+Scripts and training routines for the generation of the fruit dataset.